 Does my partner need to agree to the divorce?

-It isn’t necessary for the application that your partner agree to the divorce.
-That said, your application status would differ depending on whether or not your partner decides to cooperate with you in relation to the application.
-Your application status would also differ depending on whether you can actually locate your partner at the time of making the application.
-Specifically, you can either file a sole application by yourself, or else you can file a joint application together with your partner.
+It isn’t necessary for the application that your spouse agree to the divorce.
+That said, your application status would differ depending on whether or not your spouse decides to cooperate with you in relation to the application.
+Your application status would also differ depending on whether you can actually locate your spouse at the time of making the application.
+Specifically, you can either file a sole application by yourself, or else you can file a joint application together with your spouse.

 Sole applications and joint applications

-If your partner doesn’t cooperate with you in relation to the application, or you can’t find your partner, then you would file a sole application.
-This would mean that you’d prepare and file the application yourself as a sole applicant, with your partner as the respondent.
+If your spouse doesn’t cooperate with you in relation to the application, or you can’t find your partner, then you would file a sole application.
+This would mean that you’d prepare and file the application yourself as a sole applicant, with your spouse as the respondent.
 Alternatively, you’d make a joint application if your partner agrees to the divorce and cooperates with you in preparing and filing the application.
-In that event, you and your partner would be joint applicants.
+In that event, you and your spouse would be joint applicants.

 What happens when you file your application?